-We find that the classification of the endemic equilibria depends on the law of $\gamma_*$, more specifically on whether $R_0$ is smaller than or larger than $\E[1/\gamma_*]$.
-Note that this expectation $\E[1/\gamma_*]$ may not be finite in general (for example if $ \P(\gamma_* = 0) > 0 $).
-We first prove the following equilibrium result under the condition that $R_0 < \E[1/\gamma_*]$.
+It turns out that the classification of the endemic equilibria depends on the law of $\gamma_*$, more specifically on whether $R_0$ is smaller than or larger than $\E[1/\gamma_*]$.
+Note that this expectation $\E[1/\gamma_*]$ may be infinite in general (for example if $ \P(\gamma_* = 0) > 0 $).
+We first prove the following result under the condition that $R_0 < \E[1/\gamma_*]$.